 Making the decision to upgrade your monitors to enhance your sim racing experience can be a difficult decision, and not to mention an expensive one!
 I remember feeling overwhelmed when trying to make this exact decision not too long ago.
 It’s an expensive investment and you don’t want to make the wrong decision.

 Ultrawide and Triple monitors both have advantages and disadvantages.
 If you are looking for an increase in immersion and field-of-view then triple monitors may be the correct option for you.
-However, if you are looking for a more generalised monitor, that is easy to set up and start playing, whilst still offering a fantastic field of view from the cockpit of your car, then an ultrawide may be what you are after.
+However, if you are looking for a more generalized monitor, that is easy to set up and start playing, whilst still offering a fantastic field of view from the cockpit of your car, then an ultrawide may be what you are after.

 PC Performance & Capabilities